 It is likely that a free-standing stone structure existed forward of the cliff face, its front in line with the entrance to the tunnel system, the Great Antrum.

-Livy gives the earliest Roman account we know of, when Scipio Hispallus was sent to the Aquae Cumanae in 176 BCE to find a cure for his partial paralysis as a result of falling off his horse.
+Livy gives the earliest Roman account we know of, when Scipio Hispallus was sent to the Aquae Cumanae in 176 BC to find a cure for his partial paralysis as a result of falling off his horse.

 The second reference is almost a century later in 88 BC.
-The Roman people implored statesman Gaius Marius to withdraw to Baiae for reasons of his health, since he was worn out with old age and afflicted by rheumatism.
+The Roman people implored statesman Gaius Marius to withdraw to Baia for reasons of his health, since he was worn out with old age and afflicted by rheumatism.